Lawsuit makes new rape allegation against Harvey Weinstein

-NEW YORK (AP) — A new rape allegation has been made against Harvey Weinstein as part of a lawsuit alleging that he had help covering up his misconduct with women.
+NEW YORK (AP) — Harvey Weinstein was facing a new rape allegation on Friday as part of a lawsuit alleging that he had help covering up his misconduct with women.

-The lawsuit was filed Friday in New York by three women, including one who says Weinstein assaulted her at Manhattan hotel in 2011.
+The lawsuit was filed in New York by three women, including one who says Weinstein assaulted her at a Manhattan hotel in 2011.

 Melissa Thompson says that when she was meeting with Weinstein to pitch internet technology, he cornered her and “out-muscled” her as she tried to fight him off.
 She alleges he then held her down and raped her.

-A lawyer for Weinstein did not immediately respond to a request to comment.
-Weinstein has denied sexually assaulting anyone.
+She did not report it to law enforcement authorities because she feared for her safety and career, the lawsuit said.

 Most Read Business Stories